plotly/documentation/_posts/ggplot2/2019-08-02-geom_violin.md

 <iframe src="https://plot.ly/~RPlotBot/5789.embed" width="800" height="600" id="igraph" scrolling="no" seamless="seamless" frameBorder="0"> </iframe>

 ### Customized Appearance
-Add colour to the facet titles, centre-align the itle, rotate the y-axis title, change the font, and get rid of the unnecessary legend.
+Add colour to the facet titles, centre-align the title, rotate the y-axis title, change the font, and get rid of the unnecessary legend.
 Note that coord_flip() flips the axes for the variables and the titles, but does not flip theme() elements.

 ```r